bperel/WikiLinks/README.md

 WikiLinks
 =========

-Graph (d3) -based representation of relationships between Wikipedia articles
+Graph (d3) -based representation of relationships between Wikipedia articles.

+The graph use a force-directed layout.